-∧ Caution
+≜Caution

-To avoid damage to the Analyzer and avoid adverse affects on the Analyzer performance:
+To avoid damage to the Analyzer and avoid adverse effects on the Analyzer performance:

-- To avoid damage to the sensor, make sure applied pressure does not exceed 5 psi. - Measure only dry gases with the low-pressure port.
-Do not use this port to measure fluid pressure.
+- To avoid damage to the sensor, make sure applied pressure does not exceed 5 psi. - When measuring gas pressure, measure only dry gases with the low-pressure port.